-SUGGESTED PREREQUISITE: Studio Art 1, Studio Art 2, Drawing & Painting and/or Sculpture & Ceramics This course introduces the visual elements and principles of design.
+PREREQUISITE: Studio Art 1, Studio Art 2, Drawing & Painting and/or Sculpture & Ceramics

+This course introduces the visual elements and principles of design.
 Emphasis is placed on compositional concepts and the mastery of a visual language.
 Course projects explore a variety of media, processes, and techniques to provide a broad view of visual problem solving.
 WEIGHTED

-AP/ STUDIO ART 1 Credit Grade 12 Portfolio
+AP ART AND DESIGN 1 Credit Grade 12 Portfolio in inti into besidit 1 Clean Glade 12 1 01110110

-SUGGESTED PREREQUISITE: Studio Art 1 and Studio Art 2, Drawing & Painting and/or Sculpture & Ceramics, MVCC General Drawing and Foundation Design-WEIGHTED
+PREREQUISITE: Studio Art 1 and Studio Art 2, Drawing & Painting and/or Sculpture & Ceramics, MVCC General Drawing and Foundation Design

+AP Art and Design is a college-level art course that requires students to develop the skills that artists and designers use, and create a portfolio of work assessed by the College Board.

-AP Studio Art is a unique rigorous college level course that requires students to manage their time, work independently and to closely monitor the quality of their work.
+Students will need to manage their time, work independently, and to closely monitor the quality of their work.
 These skills are empowering and are useful in any career.
 If successful, by the end of this course the student should receive college credit, have the experience of working at a college-level caliber, and create a promising portfolio.
-Portfolio Choices are 2D, 3D, and Drawing.
-Potential AP Studio in Art students must complete three summer assignments.
-The quality of work done will help secure placement in the AP Studio program the following Fall.
-Portfolio work during the Junior year will focus on the Breadth portion of the AP Portfolio.
-Eight to twelve high quality works in a variety of media will be required.
-Senior year work will focus on the concentration portion of the AP Portfolio.
-Twelve high quality works based on a particular artistic concept, problem or theme will be required.
-Students may choose to complete one or more of the following portfolios:
+Portfolio Choices are Drawing, 2D, and 3D.
+WEIGHTED